 Robert D. Sack

-Judge Sack was an officer and director of the William F. Kerby and Robert S. Potter Fund, which assisted in funding the legal defense of journalists abroad, and a member of the advisory boards of the Bureau of National Affairs' Media Law Reporter and the ABA Forum Committee's Communications Lawyer.
-He is a member of the Board of Visitors of the Columbia Law School, and was a member of the Board of Trustees of Columbia University Seminars on Media and Society, and was Chairman of the National Council on Crime and Delinquency.
-He has since 2001 been a Lecturer in Law and Adjunct Professor at Columbia Law School.
-He was Columbia Law School's commencement speaker in 2007.
-He was Adjunct Professor of Political Science and Special Guest Lecturer at the University of Rochester in 2012 and a Distinguished Visiting Jurist at the University of Chicago Law School in 2013.
-He is a member of the American Bar Association, the New York City Bar Association (Chair, Communications Law Committee, 1986‑89), and the American Judicature Society.
-He is a Fellow of the American Bar Foundation.
+Sack was an officer and director of the William F. Kerby and Robert S. Potter Fund, and a member of the advisory boards of the Bureau of National Affairs’ Media Law Reporter and the ABA Forum Committee's Communications Lawyer.
+He is a member of the board of visitors of Columbia Law School, the board of trustees of Columbia University Seminars on Media and Society, and chairman of the National Council on Crime and Delinquency.
+Sack is a member and fellow of the American Bar Association, a member of the New York City Bar Association (as chair of its communications law committee from 1986 to 1989) and a member of the American Judicature Society.